 Since the installation of a few squirrel proof bird feeders in my backyard I have started wondering what those furry little critters are going to munch on.
 It begs the question, in the absence of bird seed, “What do squirrels eat?”

 Squirrels are omnivores that will eat just about anything.
 Squirrels primarily stick to a vegetarian diet of nuts, leaves, berries, fruit and flowering buds as these are the most abundant food sources available.
 Bird eggs can be a source of protein for squirrels along with small insects.

 Squirrels are smart.
 Offer them a slice of pizza and they will love you.

 Peanut Butter is also a favorite treat.

-The most common squirrels in my neck of the wood are Grey and Red tree squirrels.
+The most common squirrels in my neck of the wood are Grey and Fox tree squirrels.
 Like many people, I have a love-hate relationship with tree squirrels.

-Red and Grey squirrels tend to eat food that is available in and near trees.
+Grey and Fox squirrels tend to eat food that is available in and near trees.
 This includes nuts, seeds, berries, twigs, leaves and tree buds.
 However, they are definitely not vegetarians as they will readily consume food such as eggs and insects as well.

 Although eating berries and leaves may sound boring it can actually be quite silly if the vegetation has fermented and the squirrels get intoxicated!